-Also created this year was an evaluation framework that enables the organisation to demonstrate the effective delivery of our core work and internal processes and focuses on four elements: the Commissioner's people, organisational processes, financial sustainability and value for money and children and young people.
+Our evaluation framework enables the organisation to demonstrate the effective delivery of our core work and internal processes and focuses on four elements: the Commissioner's people, organisational processes, financial sustainability and value for money and children and young people.
 These reports are discussed monthly at Management Team meetings and quarterly by the Audit and Risk Assurance Committee.

-In place from this year are two new advisory panels.
+In place for the last two years are two advisory panels.
 Contained within their terms of reference is a specific requirement for them to offer considered advice to me and my staff, as necessary, so that our effectiveness is enhanced and my remit is fulfilled.